Mantaro/mantaro-wiki/znai/currency/items.md

 description: "A slow drop from a tree you tried to chop.",
 rarity: "Common",
 api: {
-obtain: "Chop, Normal & Premium Chop Crates"
+obtain: "/chop, Normal & Premium Chop Crates"
 }},
 {
 name: "Apple",